Hiya! I'm Sam, a former foster parent. I spend my days catering to a herd of cats, a couple of dogs, and three obnoxiously adorable kids.

 Nothing is more insulting than some random person asking the question "Oh, do you do foster care for the money?"
-Well, first, I own a business and have a job (as does my partner), so we can comfortably support ourselves AND the kids.
-Second, the reimbursement rate for caring for a foster child doesn't even cover the basics like food or clothing, much leave anything extra for normal kid stuff.
+Well, first, I own a business and have a job (as does my partner), so we can comfortably support ourselves and the kids.
+Second, the reimbursement rate for caring for a foster child doesn't even cover the basics like food or clothing, much less leave anything extra for normal kid stuff.

 If you're deciding whether or not foster care is something you want to do, there are a number of things to consider.
 These include:

 - The real costs involved